-Poring over textbooks, organizing lecture notes, and prepping for tests takes a toll on your brain.
-Give your gray matter the fuel it needs to help you stay focused and absorb what you learn in the classroom.
+Poring over textbooks, organizing lecture notes, and prepping for tests challenges your brain.
+Give yourself the fuel you need to stay focused and absorb what you learn in the classroom.

 Milk and yogurt.
-Low-fat dairy products are packed with protein and B vitamins that may help you concentrate and work efficiently, says dietitian Marjorie Nolan, RD, a nutrition counselor and personal trainer in New York City.
-She recommends plain, nonfat Greek yogurt, which is super high in protein and has no added sugar.
+Low-fat dairy products are packed with protein and B vitamins that may help you concentrate and work efficiently, says New York dietitian Marjorie Nolan, RD.
+She recommends plain, nonfat Greek yogurt, which is super-high in protein and has no added sugar.
 Milk and yogurt are fortified with vitamin D, which also supports brain health.

-Nolan recommends two servings (about one and a half cups) of fresh or frozen blueberries a day.
+Nolan recommends two servings (about 1 ½ cups) of fresh or frozen blueberries a day.

 Salmon.
-"We need fat for our brains," says Nolan.
-Salmon is the best source of omega-3 fatty acids, healthy fats that studies suggest may aid brain development, protect the brain from deterioration, and enhance brain function.
-"The brain can't synthesize omega-3s, so they are an essential component for the diet," Gomez-Pinilla says.
+"We need fat for our brains," Nolan says.
+Salmon is one of the best sources of omega-3 fatty acids, healthy fats that are good for the brain.

 Walnuts.
 While all nuts provide brain fuel in the form of protein and both omega-3 and omega-6 fatty acids, walnuts are best, Nolan says.
 One study found that students who regularly ate walnuts were better at deductive reasoning.
 The healthy fat in nuts is still fat, so you don't want to eat too many.
 Stick to a daily 1-ounce serving -- just enough to fit in the palm of your hand.

-Hempseed.
-Hempseed is a real superfood, Nolan says, adding that it provides brain-powering protein, omega-3s and -6s, and a variety of antioxidants and other nutrients.
+Hemp seed.
+Hemp seed is a real superfood, Nolan says.
+It provides brain-powering protein, omega-3s and -6s, and a variety of antioxidants and other nutrients.
 Often packaged as a powder, the seeds of Cannabis sativa -- better known as hemp -- are totally versatile.
 Their nutty flavor blends well with lots of breakfast foods and baked goods.
 Stir a couple of spoonfuls into oatmeal, mix with milk or yogurt, sprinkle on cereal, or bake into muffins.